amaljit3022/amaljit022/README.md

 ---

-🛤️ These are part of a larger vision under **The Krittika Project** — follow along for updates!
+🛤️ These are part of my personal learning and innovation journey — follow along for updates!

 ---